Spain’s Working Holiday Visa for Australians

 • Successfully completed at least two years of higher education

-• Have sufficient savings to support yourself initially in Spain (at least AUD5,000)
+• Have sufficient savings to support yourself initially in Spain (at least AUD915 for each month you will be in Spain)

 • Have a return flight ticket to Spain

-• Agree to purchase travel/medical insurance to cover the entire stay in Spain
+• Have travel/medical insurance to cover the entire stay in Spain

 • Are in good health